Niall-Keating/Notes/Work/Lvlogics/Singleboard Solution Chat 05092022.md

 - Loka v3 will be available before christmas
 - Need to relook at the baseboard, with lantern(same crowd as last time)
 	- Levno engineers aswell
+- Current baseboard issue with brownout that bricks Loka's
 -